WheresWaldo/FiiOat/README.md

 # FiiOat
 ** FiiO Andriod Tweaker **.
 A Magisk module to Tweak your Kernel parameters zswap size and mild debloat.
-This module applies at boot and it's not an AI module.
+This module applies at boot.

 ## Features:
 ```